 After you've completed your trial work period, your benefits might end if you continue to work above the SGA level.
 But Social Security won't just automatically stop sending you checks.
 Instead, you'll enter an extended period of eligibility.

-Once you have completed the nine-month trial work period, you can still receive SSDI for any month where your earnings fall below the SGA level, for a period of 36 months.
-This is called the extended period of eligibility.
-In other words, if you earn more than $1,040 per month, you won't get disability benefits for that month.
+Your "extended period of eligibility" refers to the three years after your trial work period ends, when Social Security decides whether you're disabled on a month-to-month basis.
+During this time, you can still receive SSDI for any month where your earnings fall below the SGA level.
+If you earn more than SGA in any month, you won't get disability benefits for that month.

 For more information, see our article on the trial work period, the extended period of eligibility, and expedited reinstatement.

-You can begin to work and continue to receive SSI benefits as long as your wages and other resources do not exceed the SSA’s income limit for SSI; however, your monthly benefit amount will be reduced in proportion to your income.
+If you're on SSI, you can work above the SGA level and still collect benefits so long as your wages and other resources don't exceed the income limit for SSI—but your monthly benefit amount will be reduced in proportion to your earnings.

-Both SSI and SSDI recipients must report to the SSA:
+Yes, both SSI and SSDI recipients must report to Social Security:

 You also need to report the amount of your monthly wages (if any) to Social Security.
 The agency offers many methods for you to report your wages: over the phone, by mail, in person, online, or via a smartphone app.